 - Copy the intuneWinAppUtil.exe outside of the installation source folder (D:\Source, in this case).
 The Intune Win32 prep tool zips all files and folders when it creates the .intunewin file.
 Hence, it’s important not to keep the tool in the application installation source folder.
 Otherwise, the tool will also be included in the application installation package.

-Let’s understand how to use the Intune Prep Tool intunewinapputil to create an Intunewin package for Win32 app deployment.
+Let’s understand how to use the Intune Prep Tool intuneWinAppUtil to create an Intunewin package for Win32 app deployment.

 Follow the steps below to create a wrapper using IntuneWinAppUtil.